johannschopplich/unlazy/README.md

 [![npm version](https://img.shields.io/npm/v/unlazy?color=a1b858&label=)](https://www.npmjs.com/package/unlazy)

 Universal lazy loading library leveraging native browser APIs.
-It's intended to be used with the `loading="lazy"` attribute alongside (blurry) placeholder images or with a [BlurHash](https://blurha.sh).
+It's intended to be used with the `loading="lazy"` attribute alongside (blurry) placeholder images and with a [BlurHash](https://unlazy.byjohann.dev/placeholders/blurhash) or [ThumbHash](https://unlazy.byjohann.dev/placeholders/thumbhash)string.

 It's the modernized and now framework-agnostic rewrite of my [Loadeer.js](https://github.com/johannschopplich/loadeer) library, which uses an Intersection Observer to detect when an image enters the viewport.